 Jobseeker Support Pool

-The Jobseeker Support Pool supports Queensland adults 25 years and over and aims to increase jobseekers' employability skills and equip individuals with the skills to gain and maintain long-term employment.
+The Back to Work team is providing a unique opportunity for Queensland adults 25 years and over, who identify in one of the eligible groups.
+This support pool aims to increase jobseekers' employability skills and equip individuals with the skills to gain and maintain long-term employment

 What support can be accessed?

-The Jobseeker Support Pool supports Queensland adults, 25 years and over, who fall into one or more of the following disadvantaged target groups:
+The Jobseeker Support Pool supports Queensland adults, 25 years and over, who identify with one or more of the following eligible groups:

 - Aboriginal and Torres Strait Islander peoples;